felipecabargas/middleware.blog/_posts/blog/2017-06-07-tip-of-the-day-devise-to-accept-extra-fields.md

 ---
 author: juanpintoduran
-title: Tip-of-the-day - How to add extra fields during user registration with Devise
+title: Tip of the day #2 - How to add extra fields during user registration with Devise
 excerpt:
 layout: post
 categories: